 - Connection failure

-Azure VMware Solution tenant admins must not edit or delete the above defined VMware vCenter Server alarms, as these are managed by the Azure VMware Solution control plane on vCenter Server.
+Azure VMware Solution tenant admins must not edit or delete the previously defined VMware vCenter Server alarms because they are managed by the Azure VMware Solution control plane on vCenter Server.
 These alarms are used by Azure VMware Solution monitoring to trigger the Azure VMware Solution host remediation process.